turingschool/curriculum/source/projects/monsterporium.markdown

 ### Working with the Pub/Sub Channel

+* Integrate Redis into the app
-* When an email needs to be sent, send a message
+* When an email needs to be sent, send a message to Redis
 * Leave the existing functionality in place
+* Implement Mailcatcher to see the email
 * Show that the message, since we weren't subscribed yet, is gone
 * Start a simple listener in IRB or Rails Console that just prints out the message

 ### Implementing a Listener

+( Not sure where Pony fits in )

 #### Creating the File

 #### Subscribing to the Channel

+#### Dumping Messages to a Log File

 #### Running with `rails runner`